 Who is Impacted

-Anyone making payments of U.S. source fixed, determinable annual, or periodical income to non-U.S. persons will be interested in the updates for this reporting season of 2019 information in 2020.
+Anyone making payments of U.S. source fixed, determinable annual, or periodical income to non-U.S. persons will be interested in Important Form 1042 Reminders for this 2019 Reporting Season

 Over the last decade, we have seen both subtle and not so subtle changes to the Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons, and Form 1042-S, Foreign Person’s U.S. Source Income Subject to Withholding.
 This year, the trend continues with some additional updates and specific details – some related directly to the final regulations published in December 2019.
 Let’s take a look at the new 2019 Instructions to Form 1042 that we received this month in February 2020!